Save on holiday costs and travel with peace of mind with a credit card with travel insurance

 Jacob from finder.com.au addresses common questions about Complimentary travel insurance on Credit Cards

-Instead of calling it ‘free travel insurance’, complimentary travel insurance is a more accurate term to describe the insurance that comes with some credit cards.
-This credit card may charge an annual fee or come with other expenses, so although the insurance is complimentary, it technically comes at the cost of the card.
+While travel insurance can be a complimentary feature of the card, it’s not exactly free.
+The credit card may charge an annual fee or come with other expenses, so although the insurance is complimentary, it technically comes at the cost of the card.
 Complimentary insurance can save cardholders the time and money that comes with organising external insurance, not to mention drastically reduces any inconvenience should unforeseen emergencies pop up while you’re overseas.

 What are the types of complimentary travel insurance?